LibyanHackers/KaliFixAll/README.md

 #~ apt-get upgrade && apt-get dist-upgrade

+This Will Upgrade All The Existing Programs and Tools and Install System Updates Using The New Added Repositories From The Script ^_*

 # AND ..
 After Downloading And Installing All The New Packages , Restart The Machine (Your PC)